cdrckrgt/FEBOL.jl/README.md

 The `GaussianFilter` abstract type is a child of `AbstractFilter` and a parent of `EKF` and `UKF`.
 I've thought about calling this `KalmanFilter` instead, but that could be ambiguous---someone could think this refers to a specific KF, rather than an abstract type.

 The `GaussianFilter` abstract type covers utilities that both `EKF` and `UKF` use.
-The most important utility is the `Initializer` abstract type.
+The most important of these is the `Initializer` abstract type.
 Each `EKF` and `UKF` instance contains an `Initializer` subtype that determines how the filter estimate should be initialized.

 The default initializer is a `NaiveInitializer` sets the estimate to be the center of the search domain and uses a large initial covariance.